doppar/docs/3.x/architecture-concept.md

 ```

 ## Views
 Views are responsible for presenting data to the user.
-Doppar uses the Blade templating engine for rendering views with clean, readable syntax.
+Doppar uses its native `odo` templating engine for rendering views with clean, readable syntax.

 Views are typically stored in the `resources/views` directory.